 The USAREUR PM, through the Registrar, may grant exceptions to policy in this publication unless prevented from doing so by international agreements or other directives.
-Requests for exceptions to policy will be sent through command channels to the USAREUR Registry of Motor Vehicles (AEPM-VR), Unit 29230, APO AE 09136-9230.
+Requests for exceptions to policy will be sent through command channels to the USAREUR Registry of Motor Vehicles (AEOP-PM-VR), Unit 29230, APO AE 09136-9230 or at email: usarmy.sembach.usareur.list.rmv-custsvc@mail.mil.